-Improve your quality of life with help from the Johnston Health Diabetes Center in Smithfield.
+Improve your quality of life with help from the UNC Health Johnston Diabetes Center in Smithfield.
 You’ll gain a wealth of tools and knowledge in our American Diabetes Association-recognized education program.
 Learn how to manage Type 1, Type 2, or gestational diabetes, so you can enjoy your healthiest possible life.

 Your Diabetes Assessment